BsmithPortfolio/Runic-Swords/JotunnModStub/README.md

 **V0.0.5***
 Fixed the piece placement of runic upgrades for crafting table

+**V0.0.6***
+Fully configurable and added some shiny light things to the swords

+**V0.0.7**
+Fixed damage values being synced by server owners when user edits prior to login

 These swords were meant for more "hard" servers yes the crafting reqs are alot yes they are OP no I wont turn them down